aukspot/dles/README.md

 - [Omiword](https://www.omiword.com) - Form 4 common words by arranging letter tiles that are locked to different regions of the grid.
 - [One Word Search](https://puzzlist.com/onewordsearch/) - Repeatedly search for the only word in a grid of letters.
 - [Orbits](https://www.playorbits.com) - Place the 8 words in the correct order in the orbit by creating compound words or 2-word phrases.
-- [Outlier](https://outlier.land) - Repeatedly pick the outlier as quickly as you can.
 - [Pair Down](https://pairdown.com) - Choose one letter to remove from each word to make new words.
 The chosen letters should form word(s) as well.
 - [Parseword](https://www.parseword.com) - Solve today's cryptic clue through careful deduction.
 Great for those new to cryptics.
 - [Phrasicle](https://phrasicle.com) - Fill in the rows with chains of two-word phrases, then solve the mystery phrase using what you've learned.